incrediblesound/DiamondDB/README.md

 ```shell
 node server
 ```
 and you will see some nice messages telling you that there is a server listening for requests and a queue waiting for jobs.
-Next you can POST some data to `localhost:2020` to interact with the database.
+Next you can POST some JSON to `localhost:2020` to interact with the database.
 Here are some examples:

 ```javascript
 {